-The Group has recognised a make good clause provision at its head office of \$144,000 amortised over the period of lease, of 72 months, the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
+The Group has recognised a make good clause provision at its head office of \$144,000 amortised over the period of lease, of 72 months.

 Depreciation

 Plant and equipment is depreciated on a reducing balance basis over the assets useful life to the Group, commencing when the asset is ready for use.